tubbo/homer/README.md

 difference is that instead of keeping a directory separate from `$HOME` and symlinking the necessary files over from some version-controlled directory when asked, Homer simply uses the home directory as a Git repo.
-This provides a number of benefits including the ability to keep entire directories of content tracked, omission of secret/large/irrelevant files with a whitelisted `~/.gitignore`, and
+It also provides a few more services than Stow, such as alias and plugin management.
+Homer is not just for keeping dot files secure, it's a tool for managing all of the files in your home directory you wish to keep with Git.

 ## Features